Zero-Knowledge Proofs & GPU-Accelerated Proving

 13. Conclusion

-Tenzro Network's zero-knowledge proof system provides a comprehensive solution for privacy-preserving verification on the blockchain.
-By combining Groth16 SNARKs with GPU acceleration, Merkle-based proof aggregation, and hybrid ZK-in-TEE execution, Tenzro enables verifiable AI inference, confidential settlements, and anonymous identity proofs at scale.
+In Tenzro — the operating system for the AI economy — the zero-knowledge proof system provides a comprehensive solution for privacy-preserving verification.
+By combining Groth16 SNARKs with GPU acceleration, Merkle-based proof aggregation, and hybrid ZK-in-TEE execution, Tenzro enables verifiable AI inference, confidential settlements, and anonymous identity proofs at the scale required by an economy where autonomous agents transact continuously.

 The pre-built circuits for inference verification, settlement proofs, and identity attestations cover the most common use cases in decentralized AI and payments, while the flexible architecture supports custom circuits for domain-specific applications.